0xRyuzak1/0xRyuzak1.github.io/_posts/2023-11-04-htb-topology.md

 ```
 {: .nolineno }

-The **gnuplot** is a command-line and GUI program that can generate two- and three-dimentional plots of functions, data, and data fits.
+The **gnuplot** is a command-line and GUI program that can generate two- and three-dimensional plots of functions, data, and data fits.

 ### **Pspy**

-Using `Pspy` after downlaod it from my machine to the target box to enum real time running processes
+Using `Pspy` after download it from my machine to the target box to enum real time running processes

 ```bash